KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 This means:

-1. **Create a Proxmox firewall rule to allow SSH Access**: This is not needed, as this rule exists by default when enabling firewall on Proxmox, see [Default firewall rules](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pve_firewall_default_rules).
+1. **Verify SSH Access**: A rule to allow SSH access is actually created by default when enabling the Proxmox firewall, so no manual rule creation is required here, see [Default firewall rules](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pve_firewall_default_rules).
 2. **Create a role for all automation steps**: The following permissions are required for all steps of this project:

     <img alt="image" src="https://github.com/user-attachments/assets/65d09a28-516a-4173-928b-13e1692482c5" />